International Week 2020

 Each year International Week has a theme that all of I-Week’s speakers, talks and events focus on – this year we address the UNs Sustainable Development Goals (SDG).

-I-Week is an incubator of ideas and a source of inspiration – see the program for more details.
+I-Week is an incubator of ideas and a source of inspiration.

 International Week is the largest annual extracurricular educational event on campus and fosters global citizenship through engagement with today's most pressing issues.